Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-AddGraph \cite{zheng2019addgraph} \b{is an unsupervised anomalous edge detection technique that has access to only normal edges in the training phase.
-It employs CL to train its network where the positive samples are all the available normal edges while negative samples are generated by applying the Bernoulli distribution to the normal edges. }AddGraph employs a temporal graph convolutional network with an attention module-based GRU to learn \b{long and short-term} temporal patterns of the nodes in graphs.
-The hidden state of the nodes at each time step is used to compute the anomalous probability for all edges.
-As the generated negative edges may have a possibility of being normal, it is inappropriate to use a strict loss function such as CE loss; hence, AddGraph proposes a margin-based pairwise loss\b{, to be minimized in the training phase, that distinguishes} the positive edges from the generated negative ones.
+AddGraph \cite{zheng2019addgraph} is an unsupervised anomalous edge detection technique that has access to only normal edges during training.
+It employs CL to train its graphs obtained from social networks, where the positive samples are all the available normal edges while negative samples are generated by applying the Bernoulli distribution to the normal edges.
+AddGraph employs a temporal graph convolutional network with an attention-based GRU to learn long and short-term temporal patterns of the nodes.
+The hidden state of the nodes at each time step is used to compute the anomaly scores for all edges.
+As the generated negative edges may have a possibility of being normal, it is inappropriate to use a strict loss function such as CE; hence, AddGraph proposes a margin-based pairwise loss to distinguishes the positive edges from the generated negative ones.

-Another CL study aiming to detect abnormal edges called TADDY \cite{liu2021anomaly} also assumes that all normal edges are positive in the training phase, similar to AddGraph.
-However, to generate negative edges, it proposes a different negative sampling strategy. \b{More specifically,} given positive pairs, TADDY randomly \b{generates candidate negative pairs with a number equal to the number of positive pairs.} It then checks these candidates to ensure that they are different from the existing normal edge set.
-After having both positive and negative samples, TADDY develops a framework, which consists of four components: an edge-based substructure sampling to sample the target nodes and the surrounding nodes; a node encoding component to generate the node embeddings in both \g{intra-variable and inter-variable} spaces; a graph transformer to extract the \g{intra-variable and inter-variable} knowledge of edges; and a discriminative anomaly detector based on the CE loss to calculate anomaly scores for all edges.
+Another CL study aiming to detect abnormal edges in social networks and cyber security systems, called TADDY \cite{liu2021anomaly}, also assumes that all normal edges are positive during training, similar to AddGraph.
+However, TADDY proposes a different negative sampling strategy.
+Given positive pairs, TADDY randomly generates candidate negative pairs with a number equal to the number of positive pairs.
+It then checks these candidates to ensure that they are different from the existing normal edge set.
+Then, TADDY develops a framework with four components: an edge-based substructure sampling to sample the target nodes and the surrounding nodes; a node encoding component to generate the node embeddings in both intra- and inter-variable spaces; a graph transformer to extract the intra- and inter-variable knowledge of edges; and a discriminative anomaly detector based on CE to calculate anomaly scores for all edges.